hz-b/MSc_FOFB-mBox/README.md

     mkdir build
     cd build

 Then configure the compilation.
-If a dependency is missing, you'll be told.
+If a dependency is missing, you will be told.

 In debug mode with the dummy driver: